sjcockell/mmb8052/practicals/practical_01/practical_01.md

 `pwd`        Print working directory  No common arguments
 ----------------------------------------------------------------------------------------
 Table 1: Commands for navigating the Linux file system

+## Absolute and relative paths

+File system locations in Linux can be described in two ways:

+1. As a full path all the way to the root of the file system - this is known as an **absolute file path**
+2. In relation to the current working directory - this is known as a **relative file path**

+Absolute (or fully qualified) file paths always begin with a `/` forward slash.
+Relative file paths do not.

+Consider the file hierarchy shown in figure 2 again.
+For `user1` at login (so therefore with `/home/user1` as the current working directory), the following are true:

+- The _relative_ path to the highlighted `mapping.bam` file is `Project1/results/mapping.bam`.
+Note the lack of a forward slash at the beginning of the path.
+- The _absolute_ path to this file is `/home/user1/Project1/results/mapping.bam`.
+This time there is a forward slash at the beginning - showing that the path takes us back to the root.
+- The absolute path of the `ls` executable is `/bin/ls`.
+Try typing this fully qualified path at the command line.
+- The relative path to this file is more complicated, since we need to navigate "up" the tree before going back down: `../../bin/ls`.
+The double dot notation means to look in the parent directory, so `../..` is the parent of the parent (in this case, the root directory - the parent directory of `/home/user1` is `/home`, and the parent of `/home` is `/`).

+Absolute file paths are always unambiguous addresses of a single file on the file system.
+Absolute file paths have some inherent ambiguity, as the file they point to can differ depending on your current working directory.
+For example, `mapping.bam` may be a common output of running a command, so therefore you may have a `mapping.bam` file in lots of different projects, where the distinguishing feature is not the name of the file, but the name of a parent directory that defines that project.
+Running a command which points to `results/mapping.bam` will have a different effect depending on whether you run it from `~/Project1` or `~/Project2`.

 ## File manipulation